jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 I went with `node-fetch` rather than Apollo and friends to minimise dependencies.

-We will eventually have to make multiple queries because the GraphQL API from DatoCMS has a maxiumum limit of 100 records per query.
-If we have a large blog, we need to make multiple queries and concatenate the results to have everything (thanks to [Dan Fascia](https://twitter.com/danfascia) for pointing that out).
+The GraphQL API from DatoCMS has a hard limit: you can only get 100 records per query (thanks to [Dan Fascia](https://twitter.com/danfascia) for pointing that out to me initially).
+If we have a large blog of more than 100 posts, we just have to make multiple queries and concatenate the results to make sure we get all blogposts.

 ```js
 // required packages